 Outhouse: There is toilet paper in the outhouse for doing your business.
 Guests are asked to urinate outside the hut in the designated pee and grey water site (see map in cabin).
 We really don’t want to fill up the outhouse with pee!
 Number two business should always occur in the outhouse.
 Be sure to add the provided sawdust or woodchips and close the lid of the toilet when you’re finished.
 Latch the outhouse door behind you when you leave to keep it closed.

 Sauna: There is a wood-fired sauna a short distance from Dark Star (Crow’s Nest).
 It is shared between guests of Dark Star and Crow’s Nest Yurt.
+Please bring your own towels if you plan to use the sauna.

 Outdoor shower: There is a basic outdoor shower.
 To operate, rotate the white handled valve in the closet (marked “SHOWER”) 90 degrees to divert water from the sink to the shower (sink and shower can’t be used at the same time).
 Turn the knob on the outdoor shower to the right to send water to the shower head.
 Test to make sure it isn’t too hot.
 If so, you can turn the temperature knob on the hot water heater (in the closet) counter-clockwise.
 Be careful – a tiny adjustment makes a huge difference in the temperature.
 Bring your own towels and toiletries if you want to use the shower.